nacmonad/WhisperHelper/README.md

 ## Usage

 1. Start the WhisperHelper service by running `./start_whisper_helper.sh`
+2. Choose your recording method:
-2. Press `Alt+r` to start recording for 5 seconds
+   - Press `Alt+r` to start recording for 5 seconds
+   - Press and hold `Alt+Shift+r` while speaking, then release when done
-3. After 5 seconds, the recording will stop automatically and be sent for transcription
+3. The recording will be sent for transcription
 4. The transcribed text will be inserted at your cursor position

 To stop the service, run `./stop_whisper_helper.sh`